Mortgages for Homes with Airbnb Annexes & Outbuildings

 What makes these mortgages harder than standard?

 A mainstream residential mortgage is designed for a single, straightforward dwelling, with repayment based on stable income.
+Homes with an annexe sit among the unusual properties lenders look at more closely.
 Airbnb annexes introduce:

 Legality risk, planning or lease restrictions can make letting unlawful